jithinjk/jithinjk/README.md

 - 👋 Hi, I’m @jithinjk
 - 👀 I’m interested in Python/Golang/Deep Learning
-- 🌱 I’m currently learning Algorithms/Deep Learning
+- 🌱 I’m currently learning Deep Learning

 <!---
 jithinjk/jithinjk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.